Wednesday, 14 June 2017 GMT

-If you’re a part time motor trader this won’t necessarily make your quote price cheaper than if you worked full time.
+If you’re a part-time motor trader this won’t necessarily make your quote price cheaper than if you worked full time.
 Should you have another occupation, make sure you declare this at the quote stage and you might be able to get covered for business use.

 ‘I’m assuming that a cheaper insurance quote is better’

-Leaving out key information e.g. not declaring your vehicles correct overnight location and not personalising your quote could affect the quote price.
+Leaving out key information e.g. not declaring your vehicles correct overnight location and not personalising your quote could affect the quoted price.
 But you’re running the risk that your quote might not be based on the right cover that you’d need.

 Let’s consider public liability insurance.
 Which provides useful additional cover in the event of any legal action or compensation claims made against your business by a third party.
 It isn’t a legal requirement but it’s better to be safe than sorry.

 ‘I can get a quote for trading from my home address’